-Insert this information into your prepared responses to common behavioral interview questions.
+Insert this information into your prepared responses to these behavioral interview questions from top tech companies.
 Your responses should be specific and succinct.
 People often think the more they say, the better, but that usually comes off as rambling, so instead, offer to “go into more detail.”
 Write your responses down and practice them in front of a mirror or a friend so that you feel comfortable.

 You know you will be asked to introduce yourself, so prepare your elevator pitch in advance.
 The structure should look something like this:

 - Education: Introduce yourself, your major, and your class or year of graduation.
 This lets the recruiter know right off the bat what type of position you will fit in.